-over the first child’s string and tie the ends to the second
+Then “thread” the second child’s string through the first child’s big circle.
+Then tie the ends to the second child’s wrists.

 Say: When we deny that we have a problem or even a secret in our families, we hold on to the pain.
 I’d like you to think of any pain that you’re holding on to.
 You won’t have to say what it is, but I’d encourage you to talk about this later with the person you came with.
 For each thing you think of, tie a knot in your string.
 (Allow time.)